title: "Mastering the Art of Quitting: How to Recognize When to Let Go of Unproductive Projects" date: 2026-01-15 author: David Sanker

 AI Summary

-Key facts: - A software project’s efficiency target was 40%, but only 10% improvement was reached by month five. - Strategic quitting is crucial when cost-benefit analysis reveals more costs than gains. - SWOT analysis aids in identifying pivotal weaknesses, necessitating a project pivot.
+Key facts: - A software project's efficiency target was 40%, but only 10% improvement was reached by month five. - Strategic quitting is essential when cost-benefit analysis reveals more costs than realistic gains. - SWOT analysis aids in identifying pivotal weaknesses, enabling smarter project pivots.

 Related topics: decision-making frameworks, cost-benefit analysis, sunk cost fallacy, project management objectives, SWOT analysis, workplace psychology, project viability, strategic pivoting.